Student Spotlight: Ayisha Lightbourne

 Tell us a little about yourself and what you were doing before the course.

-Before I started studying with IINH, I was exploring ways to improve my own health and wellbeing.
-I’ve always had a deep interest in how nutrition and lifestyle affect the body, particularly for people living with chronic conditions.
-Over time, that interest grew into a passion for supporting others—especially those navigating the complexities of muscular dystrophy.
+Before I started studying with IINH, I completed a master’s in Public Health where I specialised in health promotion, enabling me to investigate, evaluate and address public health challenges.
+I’ve always had a deep interest in how nutrition and lifestyle affect the body, particularly for people living with chronic conditions, like endometriosis.
+My passion for women’s health has driven me to publish research in the field, which you can read here.

 What made you decide to study Nutrition and Health Coaching?

-I wanted to expand my knowledge and feel confident that the information I was sharing was rooted in science.
+I wanted to expand my knowledge of nutrition and learn how I could support others to address their own specific goals.
 IINH’s focus on evidence-based learning really stood out to me.
 It offered the opportunity to understand not only the “what” and “why” of nutrition, but also how to work with people in a real-world, supportive way.

 What did you enjoy most about the course?